TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/AddingDocumentation/Index.rst

 Every file may optionally contain tags, but it must contain at least a NotScanned, PartiallyScanned or FullyScanned tag for the extension scanner.
-See :ref:`t3coreapi:connection-to-changelog-rst-files` in TYPO3 Explained.
+See :ref:`t3coreapi:extension-scanner` in TYPO3 Explained for more inofrmation.

 If you use the Forger reST File Generator, it will take care of this.

 reST File Generator